dchw/blog/content/posts/my-first-post.md

 ## Running

 Running is one of my favorite things to do.
 For me, its like meditation.
-I focus mainly on long distances (>= 26.2 miles).
+I focus mainly on long distances (marathon or longer).

 This section will be a general training log.
 I may also mix in some gear reviews or race reports.